PetoskeyScott/supertokens-hello-world/deployment-devtest/README.md

 ## Usage:
 1. **New instance**: .\deploy-devtest.ps1 0.0.0.0
 2. **Existing instance**: .\deploy-devtest.ps1 1.2.3.4
+3. **Then run**: cd deployment-devtest and follow the instructions
-3. Wait for deployment to complete
+4. Wait for deployment to complete

 ## Files included:
 - .env.production - Environment variables